-- All sign types shall conform in size and dimension to the Zoning Ordinance for Knox County, Tennessee and the KVBP Design Guidelines, unless otherwise noted. - Each development shall be limited to one free-standing sign of not more than one hundred (100) square feet of sign area and not exceeding six (6) feet in height.
+- All sign types shall conform in size and dimension to the Zoning Ordinance for Knox County, Tennessee and the MBP Design Guidelines, unless otherwise noted. - Each building shall be limited to one free-standing sign of not more than one hundred (100) square feet of sign area and not exceeding six (6) feet in height.
 For doubled-faced signs, a maximum of fifty (50) square feet will be permitted per side.
-Each sign must be ground mounted with a fully enclosed base. - Free-standing signs shall be located no closer than ten (10) feet from the street right-of-way line, or fifteen (15) feet from the edge of pavement, whichever is greater so long as the sign is not located in the street right-of-way. - One (1) face sign will be permitted at one (1) square foot of sign area for each foot of building frontage, up to maximum of one hundred (100) square feet per building.
+Each sign must be ground mounted with a fully enclosed base.

+- Free-standing signs shall be located no closer than ten (10) feet from the street right-of-way line, or fifteen (15) feet from the edge of pavement, whichever is greater so long as the sign is not located in the street right-of-way. - One (1) face sign will be permitted at one (1) square foot of sign area for each foot of building frontage, up to maximum of one hundred (100) square feet per building.
 The sign shall not extend above the parapet wall.
-Multi-tenant buildings may be approved for more than one (1) sign, provided that all other requirements of this section are met. - Additional signs may be permitted if approved by both the DRB and the Planning Commission through the Use-on-Review procedure, provided that scaled drawings of the signs indicate they will not detract from the Karns Valley Business Park development.
-The development plan must clearly show that because of unusual topography, building locations and relationships of development with multiple structures, additional signs are essential to inform and direct the public. - No sign may have flashing, intermittent or animated illumination. - Billboards and other advertising signs are prohibited. - Finishes should be matte or flat as opposed to glossy or reflective finishes, - The number of colors on each sign shall be limited to three, - The message on the sign shall be limited to a maximum of corporate name, logo, street address, and parent company, except where otherwise allowed. - Signs may be internally illuminated or not illuminated.
+Multi-tenant buildings may be approved for more than one (1) sign, provided that all other requirements of this section are met. - Additional signs may be permitted if approved by both the DRB and the Planning Commission through the Useon-Review procedure, provided that scaled drawings of the signs indicate they will not detract from the Midway Business Park development.
+The development plan must clearly show that because of unusual topography, building locations and relationships of development with multiple structures, additional signs are essential to inform and direct the public.

-- Signs shall be internally illuminated through the use of Light Emitting Diode (LED) technology.
-Internally illuminated signs shall not be mounted on a building wall that faces a property line that abuts privately owned property beyond the boundary of the Business Park.
+- No sign may have flashing, intermittent or animated illumination. - Billboards and other advertising signs are prohibited. - Finishes should be matte or flat as opposed to glossy or reflective finishes, - The number of colors on each sign shall be limited to three, - The message on the sign shall be limited to a maximum of corporate name, logo, street address, and parent company, except where otherwise allowed. - Signs may be internally illuminated or not illuminated. - Signage shall follow as noted, however, wayfinding, directional and informational signage functionality shall not be limited by the restrictions outlined. - Signs shall be internally illuminated through the use of Light Emitting Diode (LED) technology.
+Internally illuminated signs shall not be mounted on a building wall that faces a property line that abutting privately owned property beyond the boundary of the Business Park.
 The signs shall be designed so that when illuminated at night, only the letters and or logos of the sign are visible.
-This shall be accomplished by one of the following methods: - Channel letters where the raceways, conduits, and other electrical components are concealed from public view, or - Cabinet design with an opaque and non-reflective background with translucent letters and logos. - No light shall emanate through the background, the borders, sides, or any other surface of the sign or its supporting structure.
+This shall be accomplished by one of the following methods:

+- Channel letters where the raceways, conduits, and other electrical components are concealed from public view, or - Cabinet design with an opaque and nonreflective background with translucent letters and logos. - No light shall emanate through the background, the borders, sides, or any other surface of the sign or its supporting structure.